Changes containing more than one fix are a bad development practice

 It hurts future readers

-In the future when someone looks at that change they will be in the same boat as the reviewer and have to take the extra time and effort and can make the same mistakes.
+In the future when someone looks at that change they will have the same difficulty as the reviewer and have to take the extra time and effort and can make the same mistakes.
 Except this time they don't have you to ask questions and probably won't look up the bug in the bug database (if it still exists) further increasing the likelihood that they are interpreting the change incorrectly.

 It reduces the velocity of the project